 Cost of public health insurance

 In the German public health insurance system, contributions are calculated based on an individual’s income.
-For employees, the cost of statutory health insurance has a general contribution rate of 14.6 percent of total gross income earned.
-This is in addition to a contribution rate that is determined by each individual fund, which in 2019 was an average of 0.9 percent.
+For employees, the cost of statutory health insurance has a general contribution rate of 14.9 percent of total gross income earned.
+This is in addition to a contribution rate that is determined by each individual fund, which in 2023 is an average of 1,6 percent.
 This total contribution is half paid by the employee and half paid by the employer.

 Despite contributions being capped, it should not be forgotten that health insurance contributions will still increase over time which is true for both privately or publicly insured individuals.
 For publicly insured persons, this is due to the cost of statutory health insurance being fixed according to a percentage of an individual’s income rather than a fixed monetary figure.
 To give you an idea of this impact, statutory health insurance contributions have increased to 14.6 percent in 2019, up from 8.2 percent in 1970.
 This is due to medical progress and inflation and becomes an issue in the public health system as there are no ageing reserves to offset such increases.
 Therefore, to keep contributions as stable as possible, as contribution rates increase, the level of benefits also decrease in parallel.
 This is one reason many find privagte medical insurance advantageous.
 Unlike within the public system, private medical insurance providers are regulated in such a manner that benefits can not be compromised or deviated from what is set out in the initial terms agreed when initially entering a private health insurance contract.